Meytal710/Checkers-for-Console/README.md

 # Checkers-for-Console
-Checkers for console Project is an OOP project.
+Checkers for console is an OOP project.